Tips & Tricks for the Perfect Curry

 Sweet-tasting vegetables such as sweet potato and butternut squash can also add sweet flavour elements and create balance.

-How to give curry depth
+How to get depth flavour in curry

 You can give a curry depth by adding umami goodness.
 Umami is one of the basic five tastes and is often described as a meaty, savoury deliciousness that deepens a dish’s flavour.